Thread Priority

 In Java, thread priority is an integer value between MIN_PRIORITY (1) and MAX_PRIORITY (10) that determines the order in which threads are executed by the Java Virtual Machine (JVM).
 Higher priority threads are executed

-class clicker implements Runnable
+class Clicker implements Runnable

 {